 text2 = "The old man left his garbage can out and now his trash is all over my lawn!"

-function works much like you would expect.
+The fromList function works much like you would expect.
 It takes a list

 and converts it into a set.